The following rendering modes are available in the UI component:

 A user scrolls a single page only.
-Scrolling is available only if all the page's rows do not fit into the UI component's height.
+Scrolling is available only if all rows of a page do not fit within the UI component's height.
 In this mode, the pager performs the main navigation and scrolling is auxiliary.
-If paging is disabled, the UI component loads all rows simultaneously which can reduce the UI component's performance.
-In this case, we recommend that you use another scrolling mode.
+If you disable the paging feature, the UI component loads all rows simultaneously.
+This action can reduce the UI component's performance.
+In this case, use another scrolling mode.

 Regardless of the scrolling mode, you can use the paging.pageSize property to specify the number of rows on a page.

 Specifies whether the UI component should load adjacent pages.
 Applies only if scrolling.mode is "virtual" or "infinite".

 Specifies whether to render rows after a user stops scrolling or at the same time as the user scrolls the DataGrid.

 This property can have one of the following values:

 Rows are rendered after a user stops scrolling.

 In this mode, row content may take time to appear, but scrolling is smoother.